MiniDigger/ForkTest/README.md

 ## Understanding Patches

 Unlike adding new API, modifications to Minecraft source files are done through patches.
-These patches/extensions are split into different three different sets in two directories depending on where the change was made, which are:
+These patches/extensions are split into different 5 (3+2) different sets in two directories depending on where the change was made, which are:
 `fork-server/minecraft-patches`
 - `sources`: Per-file patches to Minecraft classes;
 - `resources`: Per-file patches to Minecraft data files;